aarpon/hrm_docs/usermanual/GettingStarted.rst

 Upload a raw image
 ==================

-Upon successful logging the HRM `Home panel` will be displayed:
+Upon successful logon the HRM `Home panel` will be displayed:

 |HomePanel|